 This kind of remodeling job can range dramatically in scale.
 Knocking down an interior

 wall to extend a room is one example.
-But adding a sunroom or another completely new
+But adding a sunroom, game room or another completely new

 space onto a home fits the description as well.
 Essentially, if the house remains largely

 intact but the space is upgraded and expanded, then it is probably considered an add-on

 Raising the Roof on San Diego Room Additions